kjsce-codecell/Introduction-to-programming/python/05-Strings.md

 print s + ' there'  ## hi there
 ```

->The str() function converts values to a string form so they can be combined with other strings.</br>
+>The str() function converts values to a string form so they can be combined with other strings.

  _**Example**_
 ```python